cockroachdb/cockroach-cloud-sdk-go/docs/SCIMApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetResourceType struct via the builder pattern
+Optional parameters can be passed through a pointer to the GetResourceTypeOptions struct.

 Name | Type | Description  | Notes
 ------------- | ------------- | ------------- | -------------